tsatria03/CookyCraze/docks/readme.txt

 The prestige option is available from the quests screen.
 Once you reach the minimum rank, pressing the prestige button opens a confirmation dialog explaining what resets and what carries over, and whether you will receive a reward based on your current quest completion status.

-When you prestige, the following are reset: cookies, coins, rank, all upgrade purchases, baking slots, and baking and economy stats.
+When you prestige, the following are reset: your money, cookies, rank, all upgrade purchases, baking slots, and baking and economy stats.
 The following are kept: your prestige level, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.

 Whether you receive a reward depends on the require_all setting in quests.table.